FabioFelipeSantos/FullStack-Studies/Front-end - CodeCademy/01 - Welcome to Frond-end path.md

 **The browser** is an app that is capable of managing request and receive information between the **_Client_** (user) and the **_Server_**.

 The request is sent from your device to a server across the internet.
-First the browser takes the address you provided and sends a request to a server
+First, the browser takes the address you provided and sends a request to a server across the internet for the files that make up the website.
+The contacted server is responsible to holding the website's files.
+Once that server receives the order, it's
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTM0MjExMzcyOCwxNzIyNjE1NjA2LDM3Mj
+eyJoaXN0b3J5IjpbLTExMTQ3NjYyNTEsMTcyMjYxNTYwNiwzNz
-E1MjQyMywtNDIzOTE5ODUxLC0xNDQ0NzMyNTc0LDEwMzIzMjY1
+IxNTI0MjMsLTQyMzkxOTg1MSwtMTQ0NDczMjU3NCwxMDMyMzI2
-ODldfQ==
+NTg5XX0=
 -->